‘We Outside!’: A Brief History Of The Black People Cookouts - NewsBreak

 The invention of the pocket stoveDuring World War II, government officials hired the Coleman company to design a small burner for American soldiers, which was later dubbed the 5-pound Pocket Stove , according to Kansas Historical Society.
 Post-war, many families traded in the hustle and bustle of city life for the suburbs.
 Veterans and their families kept the tradition going strong, often throwing cookouts with their family members and neighbors in the backyard of their white picket-fenced houses, which quickly lead to the invention of the charcoal grill, and it became one hot commodity, according to Slate.
 That excitement for the grill still pulsates throughout American history today and we can’t wait until BBQ season goes into full effect this summer.
 SEE ALSO: The History Of Black People With Blue Eyes Questions People Ask Google About Black People

-The post ‘We Outside!’: A Brief History Of The Black People Cookouts appeared first on 99.3-105.7 Kiss FM .
+The post ‘We Outside!’: A Brief History Of The Black People Cookouts appeared first on Majic 102.3 - 92.7 .

 Comments / 0